gunnarsnorri/babybackribs/roi_tool/README.md

 ------------
 ./roi_tool.py -i /path/to/source/directory

-Select the regions of interest and hit <Space>, then classify and hit enter
+The ROI tool will give the first image found in the source directory.
+Select the regions of interest by dragging the mouse over them and and hit Enter.
+The first region of interest will be shown in red, write the class and hit Enter.
+The already classified regions of interest will be blue and the not yet classified remain green.

+To exit, hit Escape